eromatiya/blurredfox/README.md

 #### NOTE:

-It is advisible to check the script first before running it.
++ It is advisible to check the script first before running it.
++ The script will fail if you have multiple profile directory!
+Make sure you only have one!
++ If you have a current chrome folder in your profile directory, the script will make a backup.

 ### Manual Installation